What is ownCloud and why would I use it?

 ownCloud is a file server that enables secure storage, collaboration and sharing.

 It is convenient to store files in the cloud, so they are available on any device and can be shared with a few clicks.
 There are a lot of popular providers like Google, Apple, Facebook, Twitter and Dropbox.
 With a lot of these vendors, files are stored and processed beyond users control.
 With U.S. firms, files are subject to the Cloud Act and thus to government snooping.

-You want to use ownCloud to benefit from the upsides of the public clouds while being in control of your data.
+You want to use ownCloud to benefit from the conveniences of the public clouds while being compliant and in control of your data.